RaceStatsApp Review: Horse Racing Betting & Analytics App

 This doesn't mean it is nailed on that no more favourites will win, but it does give you something to note when you are playing Fairyhouse races later on in the day.

-Since our review, Bet Finder has had an update and now features the £££ tab, next to the Won and Lost tabs.
+Since my review, Bet Finder has had an update and now features the £££ tab, next to the Won and Lost tabs.

 Again, more information on this feature can be found on the YouTube page where Mike explains how it works.